Windows Device Portal overview

 Use the links in the navigation pane along the left side of the page to navigate to the available management and monitoring tools for your device.

-Tools that are common across devices are described here.
+Tools that are common across device families are described here.
 Other options might be available depending on the device.
-For more info, see the specific page for your device.
+For more info, see the specific page for your device type.

-Provides install/uninstall and management functionality for AppX packages and bundles on your device.
+The Apps manager provides install/uninstall and management functionality for app packages and bundles on the host device.

-- Running apps: Lists apps that are running currently and provides the option to close them.
+- Running apps: Get information about the apps that are currently running and close them as necessary.

-- Click browse and find your app package (.appx).
+- Click browse and find your app package.

-- Add dependencies.
+- Check the respective boxes if you want to install optional or framework packages along with the app installation.
 If you have more than one, add each one individually.

 - Ensure that your app is not running.

-- If it is, go to 'running apps' and close it.
-If you attempt to uninstall while the app is running, it will cause issues when trying to re-install the app.
+- If it is, go to Running apps and close it.
+If you attempt to uninstall while the app is running, it will cause issues when you attempt to reinstall the app.

-Shows real-time graphs of system diagnostic info, like power usage, frame rate, and CPU load.
+The Performance page shows real-time graphs of system diagnostic info like power usage, frame rate, and CPU load.

 These are the available metrics:

-Manages realtime Event Tracing for Windows (ETW) on the device.
+The ETW logging page manages real-time Event Tracing for Windows (ETW) information on the device.

 Check Hide providers to show the Events list only.

-- Registered providers: Select the ETW provider and the tracing level.
-Tracing level is one of these values:
+Registered providers: Select the event provider and the tracing level.
+The tracing level is one of these values: